KPMP/wsi-worker/README.md

 WSI Pipeline
 ------------

 This repository illustrates the pipeline for generating DeepZoom images from SVS.
+Try it one of two ways: on OSX or with the provided Dockerfile.

 Run on OSX
 ----------